-If you work on your own providing services to individuals or businesses, you are most likely an independent contractor.
+If you work on your own providing services to individuals or businesses, you are most likely self-employed, an independent contractor, or a gig worker.
 The money you make is considered business income, and you must pay income taxes along with other taxes.
-If you have employees, there are additional taxes you will owe.
+There are additional taxes you'll owe if you have employees.

 What Is an Independent Contractor?

 An independent contractor (IC) is someone who directly offers services to the general public.
 Independent contractors may be people who work in professions—dentists, doctors, or attorneys.
 They may also work in such trades as plumbing, building contracting, or electrical work.
 They may also include other types of service workers or gig workers such as rideshare drivers or freelancers.

 As an independent contractor, the Internal Revenue Service (IRS) considers you self-employed, in business for yourself, rather than an employee of someone else.

 You don’t have to register your business as a specific type to be an independent contractor.
 For tax purposes, the default business type is a sole proprietorship—a one-person business that isn’t formed as a corporation.
 The other common business type for ICs is the single-member (owner) limited liability company (SMLLC).